 "This has been a issue for a long time," said Nick Seibel, Silver City MainStreet project manager.
 "To see a property sit vacant and deteriorate for five to 10 years while millions of dollars are being invested into downtown is really frustrating.
 We had to do something."

-Seibel said that when he took over as MainStreet project manager more than two years ago,
+Seibel said that when he took over as MainStreet project manager more than two years ago, the biggest concern he heard from downtown property owners was the vacant buildings.

 "A group of property owners used to meet as a merchant association," said Michael Morones, town councilor and sponsor of the ordinance.
 "A couple of years ago, they brought up the fact that there's basically the same amount of properties that have been vacant for a decade or more.
 They decided something needed to be done and that the vacant buildings detract from the look of downtown and there could be a safety issue."